kshaffer/cognition/syllabus.md

 **Videos** created by me, which will offer audio/visual explanations of concepts in the reading, demonstrations of how those concepts are applied in specific situations, contradictory perspectives to those expressed in the readings, and alternative explanations.

-**Core concept lists** will be provided for each unit, which will form the basis for the conceptual videos and maps (and assessment requirements) listed below.
+**Core concept lists** will be provided for each unit, which will form the basis for assessments.

-We will also have a private discussion forum for registered students (D2L), a public discussion forum (Twitter, using the hashtag #muscog), and twice-weekly video-chat office hours.
+We will also have a private discussion forum for registered students (Slack) and twice-weekly video-chat office hours.
 These are the primary places for you to ask questions of clarification, to compare notes with each other as you work on assignments, and for me to ask provocative questions about the readings, videos, and potential points of application.

 Assessed coursework will include the following:

 - Introductory materials
 - Reading/video quizzes
 - Conceptual videos
-- Video voting
 - Conceptual mapping
 - Final project